anhornsby/coherent-representations/README.md

-# How Decisions and the Desire for Coherency ShapeSubjective Preferences Over Time
+# How Decisions and the Desire for Coherency Shape Subjective Preferences Over Time
 Adam Hornsby & Brad Love, 2019

 This repository contains all code files necessary to recreate the analyses and plots in the paper.